Atlanta Motorcycle Accident Lawyer

 Traumatic Brain Injuries

 TBI is a major cause of disability and death after a motorcycle wreck.
-TBI can range from mild to moderate to severe and is caused by a sudden blow to the head, a fall on the head, or an object penetrating the skull.
+TBI can range from mild to moderate to severe and is caused by head injuries such as a sudden blow to the head, a fall on the head, or an object penetrating the skull.